ASHRAE 90.1: 2007

 In 2007 the updated version of the ASHRAE 90.1 covers many sections of a building which include building envelope, HVAC, hot water, and lighting.

-The building envelope has to be categorized into 3 different categories of conditioned space which are (a)nonresidential conditioned space, (b) residential conditioned space, and (c) semiheated space.
+The building envelope has to be categorized into three different categories of conditioned space which are (a) nonresidential conditioned space, (b) residential conditioned space, and (c) semiheated space.
 Each one has different requirements to meet.
 There are also mandatory provisions that building envelopes have to abide by which are insulation, fenestration and doors, and air leakage.
 The requirements for these provisions are in the ASHRAE 90.1 manual and have many requirements for each.
 Each section of the building envelope, Roof, Walls, and Floor have different requirements for each of the mandatory provisions.

 The HVAC system has many different requirements that have to be met.
 This is because there are many types of HVAC systems each with different requirements.
 The HVAC section has the most requirements because there are so many different types of systems.
 There are systems that can not be used and things that systems must have to meet the requirements.
 ASHRAE 90.1 document has multiple tables that give minimum efficiency requirements for each system.

 Hot water systems must go through a load calculation before they are installed.
-Each system must meet the manufactures sizing guidelines.
+Each system must meet the manufacturer's sizing guidelines.
 Each system must also have equipment that meets the minimum efficiency that is in a table in the ASHRAE 90.1 document.
 The pipes that hold the hot water need to be insulated and there are certain insulation requirements for each system type and piping material.
 There are many controls that hot water systems need and each control has a different requirement.
 These include are temperature controls, temperature maintenance controls, outlet temperature controls, and circulation pump controls.
 There are also requirements for pool heaters, pool covers, and heat traps for heated pools.

 If new lights are installed or replaced in any building space, with a few exceptions, they must abide by the Lighting Power Density requirements.
 Lighting also has many requirements to follow, which includes the prescriptive requirements to determine the quantity of lights for the building.
 There are also interior lighting controls that need to be installed for buildings larger than 5000 sq. ft.
 There are also many requirements on lighting that include exit signs and exterior lights.